jj16791/ACA-tracer/README.md

 ```
 <probe_event>,<instruction_ID>:<probe_event>,<instruction_ID>:...
 ```
+If a probe event did not occur within the cycle, a "-" symbol is used.

 The \<probe_event> field is a numerical value that relates to the defined set at the top of the `visualisation.py` file within the `probe_titles` list.
 The probe_event defines an index in the list, for example from the list:
 ```
 probe_titles=[